newrelic/node-newrelic/lib/instrumentation/superagent/README.md

 This module is a dependency of the agent and is installed by default when you install the agent.

-## Installation and getting started
+## Installation and Getting Started
 Typically, most users use the version auto-installed by the agent.
 You can see agent install instructions [here](https://github.com/newrelic/node-newrelic#installation-and-getting-started).

 In some cases, installing a specific version is ideal.
 For example, new features or major changes might be released via a major version update to this module, prior to inclusion in the main New Relic Node.js agent.